UNSW Canberra and the ACT Writers Centre are excited to welcome Dr Jane Gleeson-White as this year’s Writer-in-Residence.

-The program is an initiative of the ACT Writers Centre in close collaboration with UNSW Canberra and is supported by the Copyright Agency Ltd. It seeks to bring to Canberra writers of national and international stature who would not otherwise be able to access the state’s resources.
+The ACT Writer-in-Residence program is an initiative of the ACT Writers Centre in close collaboration with UNSW Canberra and supported by the Copyright Agency Ltd. It seeks to bring to Canberra writers of national and international stature who would not otherwise be able to access the state’s resources.

 For more information please contact Nigel Featherstone on (02) 6262 9191 (Thursday 2pm to Friday 5pm weekly) or firstname.lastname@example.org